-Which laws regulate the secondary use of health and social data?
+Which laws regulate the secondary use of health and social data in Finland?

-The secondary use of health and social data is governed by several laws that safeguard data protection and define the conditions under which the data may be processed.
+The secondary use of health and social data is governed by several laws that safeguard privacy and define the conditions under which data may be processed.

-The EU General Data Protection Regulation (GDPR) establishes the general principles for processing personal data across the EU.
-It is complemented by national legislation, such as the Act on the Secondary Use of Health and Social Data (the “Secondary Use Act”), which specifically regulates the secondary use of health and social data in Finland.
+The Finnish Act on the Secondary Use of Health and Social Data (the Secondary Use Act) regulates the secondary use of health and social data in Finland.
+Findata’s operations are based on the Secondary Use Act.
+The Act was amended in 2025.

 Other key laws include: